pmahnke/stmgrts/_posts/2005/2005-09-26-more_pictures_f.md

 <img alt="dogshow" src="/assets/images/2005/dogshow-thumb.jpg" width="150" height="113" class="right photo ignore"/>

-Stevan Bennett has given us [five more photos](/static/fair/aut_05_2.html) of the *St Margarets Autumn Event* to share.
+Stevan Bennett has given us five more photos (photos removed) of the *St Margarets Autumn Event* to share.
 Most are from the dog show.

 Thank you Stevan.